hualamood/Decentralized-Search/README.md

 documents to it will be fed ipfs hashes

-indexer -- the indexer pulls items from ipfs and adds the hashes to its full text search engine it will index objects like
+indexer -- the indexer pulls items from ipfs and adds the hashes to its full text search engine it will index objects by adding them to the rabbitmq queue of ipfs-search, where it can then be queried from its elasticsearch database.

-{
-  'ipfs_hash': 'someipfshash',
-  'content': 'lorem ipsum'
-}

 on top of that there are a couple of tools to make the whole thing useable: